 Mixbus runs on nearly any desktop or laptop computer running Windows, Mac, or Linux.
 There is a free "demo" version to see if Mixbus works with your setup.

 Mac OS:

-- OS version: 10.6.8 or newer, v5.3 and newer includes 10.15 (Catalina). - · Any CoreAudio-supported audio device. - Supported plugin formats: AudioUnit, VST, VST3.
+- MacOS version: Mac 10.10 (Yosemite) or newer - M1 systems are natively supported with a separate installer for Mac ARM (M1, M2) computers - Any CoreAudio-supported audio device - Supported plugin formats: AudioUnit, VST, VST3, LV2

 Windows: